ciardorje/Multi-Season_Spatial_MSOM/README.md

 * Data:
   * Z = A binary 3D array, with dimensions ```nSites x nSps x nYears```, where cell values indicate whether (1) or not (0) each species was detected at each site in each year, across all trapping weeks combined.
-  * Y = A 4D binary array, with dimensions ```nSites x nSps x nYears x nTrapWeeks```, where cell values indicate whether (1) or not (0) each species was detected at each site, in each trap week, within in each year.
+  * Y = A 4D binary array, with dimensions ```nSites x nSps x nYears x nTrapWeeks```, where cell values indicate whether (1) or not (0) each species was detected at each site, in each trap week, in each year.
-    * If the number of trap weeks varies among sites and years, the 4th dimension of the array should be the maximum number of trap weeks at any site in a single year; where sites were not sampled for the maximum number of trap weeks you can fill the cells with ```NA``` as the model indexing will mean that these cells are never accessed.
+    * If the number of trap weeks varies among sites and/or years, the length of the 4th dimension of the array should be the maximum number of trap weeks at any site in a single year; where sites were not sampled for the maximum number of trap weeks you can fill the additional cells with ```NA```, as the model indexing will mean that these cells are never accessed.
     * For example, if one site (j) was sampled for 20 weeks, the corresponding value in the ```nTrapWeeks``` variable that we provided in the constants will be 20.
-Therefore, even if another site was sampled for 30 weeks, the model will only ever access up to the 20th cell in the row of Y corresponding to site j.
+Therefore, even if the maximum number of sampling weeks at a single site was 30 weeks (and the 4th dimension of Y was thus of length 30), the model will only ever access up to the 20th cell in the row of Y corresponding to site j.
-  *
+  * SiteOCV = A 3D matrix, with dimensions ```nSites x nOCV x nYears```, holding the values of the occurrence model covariates (that is, variables you think may effect species occurence).
+Sites will be in rows and each covariate will be in a seperate column, and this structure will be repeated for each year (i.e., the third dimension)
+  * SiteDCV = A 3D matrix, with dimensions ```nSites x nOCV x nYears```, holding the values of the detection model covariates (that is, variables you think may effect species detection).
+Same structure as SiteOCV

 ## The Model ##